 What are the symptoms of malaria?

-Most people with malaria have fever and flu-like illness, with chills, headache, muscle soreness, and fatigue.
+Symptoms of malaria can range from mild to severe.
+Most people with malaria have fever and flu-like illness with chills, headache, muscle soreness, and extreme tiredness (fatigue).
 Some people may also have nausea, vomiting, diarrhea, anemia (low red blood cell count), or jaundice (yellowing of the skin and eyes).
 More rarely, malaria infection may lead to kidney failure, seizures, confusion, coma, or death.
-Malaria symptoms usually develop between 7 and 30 days following infection, but can occur up to one year after exposure.
+Malaria symptoms usually develop between 7 to 30 days after infection but can happen up to one year after exposure.

 What can I do to prevent getting malaria?

-Since no method of malaria prevention works completely, it is best to avoid travel to parts of the world where malaria is common.
-If it is not possible to avoid travel, ways to help prevent malaria infection include using insect repellent (see the MotherToBaby fact sheet on DEET: http://mothertobaby.org/fact-sheets/deet-nn-ethyl-m-toluamide-pregnancy/), sleeping in mosquito-free areas, wearing long sleeves and pants, and taking medication to prevent infection before, during, and after travel.
-The risks associated with malaria infection pose a greater threat to mother and the developing baby than any risks associated with medication used for prevention.
-For more information, please see the MotherToBaby fact sheet on Antimalarial Medication at http://mothertobaby.org/fact-sheets/antimalarials/.
+Since no method of malaria prevention works completely, the Centers for Disease Control and Prevention (CDC) recommend that people who are pregnant not travel to areas where malaria is found.
+If it is not possible to avoid travel, ways to help prevent malaria infection include properly using insect repellent (see the MotherToBaby fact sheet on DEET: https://mothertobaby.org/fact-sheets/deet-nn-ethyl-m-toluamide-pregnancy/ and Insect Repellents: https://mothertobaby.org/fact-sheets/insect-repellents/), sleeping in mosquito-free areas, wearing long sleeves and pants, and taking medication to prevent infection before, during, and after travel.
+The risks associated with malaria infection are likely a greater threat to people who are pregnant and the developing baby than any risks associated with medication used for prevention.
+If you have questions about a specific medication, talk with your healthcare provider or a MotherToBaby specialist.

 I have malaria.
 Can I breastfeed my baby?

-One medication you may want to use with caution while breastfeeding is called primaquine.
-This drug is able to treat malaria infections very well, but it may cause serious red blood cell problems in mothers or infants who have a common genetic condition called glucose-6-phosphate dehydrogenase deficiency (G6PD deficiency).
-Mothers and their babies who need primaquine should be tested for G6PD deficiency before this medication is used.
-Be sure to talk to your health care provider about all your choices while breastfeeding.
+One medication to use with caution while breastfeeding is called primaquine.
+This drug is able to treat malaria infections very well, but it may cause serious red blood cell problems in people and infants who have a genetic condition called glucose-6-phosphate dehydrogenase deficiency (G6PD deficiency).
+People who need primaquine should be tested for G6PD deficiency before this medication is used.
+Be sure to talk to your healthcare provider about your breastfeeding questions.